Accettura: History

 The first official mention of Accettura in documents was by Pope Nicholas II in 1060, who sent a document sent to the bishop of Tricarico, referring to it as "Achitorem".

 Situated in the Appennino Lucano in the Gallipoli-Cognato Park, was founded in the 10th century after the local population had abandoned three neighbouring villages.
 Nowadays the population work mainly in agriculture, stock-breeding and tourism.

 In the tenth century was a feudal territory of Montescaglioso.
 In 1272, the town was completely destroyed by fire.
 Shortly after, Charles I of Anjou ordered its reconstruction.

 Throughout its history, Accettura was owned by several families: Bazzano, Della Marra, the Ponsiaco, the Carafa, and the Spinelli who held it until the late nineteenth century.

+Festival of Maggio di Accettura

+The St. Julian festival in Accettura, known locally as "Maggio di Accettura" or simply "Maggio", ("maypole"), is a local festival celebrated around Pentecost, attracting both the village population and visitors.
+It begins with extensive preparations and side events, including processions featuring statues of the patron saint, Saint Julian, and paintings of saints John and Paul.

+The festival peaks as a large oak, stripped of branches, is raised in the village square, with a smaller wood attached.
+This event features traditional dances, performances, ceremonial offerings, and fireworks displays.

+The festival blends agricultural pagan traditions with Catholic elements and may trace its origins back to Lombard migration to the area.